INSPIRE-MIF/gp-data-service-linking-simplification/meetings/2022-02-25/MIWP Sub-group 2.3.2 Simplification Part B 2022-02-25.md

        * All attendees directly agreed to take the [proposal posted by @heidivanparys](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/41#issuecomment-1021278214).
        * A note will be added to the consolidated proposal, clarifying that in cases where external ISO 19139 service metadada will not exist (i.e. only the Capabilities document of the service will), the metadata point of contact would be considered the same as the service provider.
      * [Issue #43](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/43) (Supported languages)
+       * jescriu reminded about the possibility to obtain the suported languages automatically (see [related post](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/43#issuecomment-1022528187)) by requesting the service in all the possible different languages and analysing its responses.
+But this functionality could only be probably added to the new INSPIRE Geoportal and the implications in service performance could not be negligible.
+       * @AntoRot totally agree on this approach.
+He also reminded the possibility of mapping (1) the DefaultLanguage element to the dataset metadata language and (2) the SupportedLanguage to the locale element (PT_locale) values - in case of having multilingual dataset metadata, as he suggested in [this post](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/43#issuecomment-1022105139).
+About this proposal, @AntoRot mentioned that he noticed a potential issue on the validation of multilingual metadata (using the locale element) when the record contains Anchor encodings.
+He will open an issue in the INSPIRE Reference Validator helpdesk.
+       * @MarieLambois considered this last proposal quite complex.
+Additionally, she stated that this solution will not work for France, because they are offering multilingual dataset metadata but not service Capabilities documents in different languages (because of limited resources to maintain them).
+       * @idevisser reminded the [lastest proposal from @AntoRot](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/43#issuecomment-1050773537) added to the dicussion thread.
+On it:
+         * 1. in case of one language (DefaultLanguage), use the dataset metadata language;
+         * 2. in case of further supported languages, in case of WFS or Atom, use the attribute xml:lang for the two elements affected (title and abstract), and;
+         * 3. in case of further supported languages, in case of WMS, keep the possibility to include the (optional) ExtendedCapabilities section, including the SupportedLanguages elements.
+       * Finally, the attendees agreed on taking this last approach, but giving aproximately 1 week to further discuss about it in the related issue thread ([Issue #43](https://github.com/INSPIRE-MIF/gp-data-service-linking-simplification/issues/43))
      * Others issues not discussed (if any)
        * No additional issues were discussed.